dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/project-structure/key-modules.md

 # Key Modules

 This section provides an overview of each main module and its purpose in the project.
 Modules are grouped by functionality to clarify their roles in the application.
+Each class and its methods are listed with a brief description.
+For even more specific information on the methods see the code comments.

 ---

-## API Module

-### Description

-This module manages data communication between the frontend and backend through API endpoints defined within each app (e.g., `artist_recommendation`, `concert_performance`).
-It includes user interactions, data retrieval, and API integrations.

-### Key Components

-- **Endpoints**: API routes for managing artist, concert, event, and marketing data.
-- **Data Integration**: Connects with external APIs like Spotify and Ticketmaster for additional data.

 ## Data Processing Module